int-brain-lab/IBL-pipeline/README.md

 	docker-compose up -d
 	docker exec -it ibl-pipeline_datajoint_1 /bin/bash
 	```
+!ToDo: clarify if step 6 is necessary when not importing ONE()

 7. To save figures into AlyxPlots on the Google Drive, you can mount this path to somewhere inside the docker.
 The save the figs into the docker folder.
 The saved results will be automatically present in the outside folder you mounted.

 	a. `docker-compose down`

 	b. open `docker-compose.yml`

-	c. add `~/Google Drive/Rig building WG/DataFigures/BehaviourData_Weekly/Snapshot_DataJoint/:/Snapshot_DataJoint` in to the volumes:
+	c. add `~/Google Drive/Rig building WG/DataFigures/BehaviourData_Weekly/Snapshot_DataJoint/:/Snapshot_DataJoint_shortcut` in to the `volumes:`

 	d. close the file

 	e. `docker-compose up -d`

-Then save the plots into `/SnapShot_DataJoint` inside the docker, then you’ll see that the plots are in the folder you want.
+Then save the plots from Python into `/Snapshot_DataJoint_shortcut` inside the docker, then you’ll see that the plots are in the folder you want.

 ## To run your own Python scripts ##

-8. If you would like to enter the docker and run scripts through the terminal, navigate to the IBL-pipeline directory, `chmod +x ibl_docker_setup.sh` will allow you to run
+8. If you would like to enter the docker and run scripts through the terminal, navigate `cd` to the IBL-pipeline directory, `chmod +x ibl_docker_setup.sh` (only needed once, will give you permission to treat this file as an 'executable') will allow you to run
 ```
-. ./ibl_docker_setup.sh
+./ibl_docker_setup.sh
 ```

 Which contains the following individual steps (as well as starting Docker):